Bernardino Fergioni: Biography

-Fergioni was born in Rome on 2 January 1674, although some dated sources mistakenly report is year of birth as 1675.
+Fergioni was born in Rome on 2 January 1674, although some dated sources mistakenly report his year of birth as 1675.
 He was baptized on 9 January, in the no longer extant church of San Nicola degli Incoronati, formerly located close by the Carceri Nuove, in the Regola rione of Rome.
 His mother, Margherita Bottoni, was from Montegiorgio, nearby Fermo.
 His father was a sbirro (17th-century policeman) from Sant'Angelo del Pesco.
-Fergioni's nickname Sbirretto, which is oftener used to refer to him than his actual surname, derives from his father's profession.
+Fergioni's nickname Sbirretto, which is often used to refer to him than his actual surname, derives from his father's profession.

 While virtually unknown today, Fergioni was appreciated by his contemporaries.
 In the late 1710s he was included in the Abecedario pittorico by P. A. Orlandi, who recorded information on the painter given to him by Giuseppe Ghezzi.
 Fergioni wrote a letter in 1719 to thank Orlandi for his inclusion in the Abecedario (the letter is today in the Archiginnasio of Bologna, manuscript B. 153, n.
 82).
 Another biography, richer in details, on Fargioni was completed by Nicola Pio in 1724.

 Fergioni was born to a family of modest means, but was nonetheless able to devote himself to the study of literature, honing his skills as an orator and a poet up to his twenties.
 Fergioni began to paint for pleasure, seeking advise on the best painting technique among his contemporaries.
 He started by copying opera of other famous painters, such as Mattia Preti, Giacinto Brandi and Guercino.
 After meeting German painter Philipp Peter Roos, he started following his style, and thus became an animal painter.
 Fergioni later started on a journey to Tuscany, sojourning in Siena, where he got a job, and then in Leghorn.
 There, he studied under an unknown master, Monsù Alto, who imparted on him a more realist and naturalist approach, and allowed him to build himself a repertoire of forms.